DioxusLabs/dioxus/docs/router/src/features/navigation/index.md

             target: "/some/path", // short form
             "Other link text"
         }
-    })
+    }
 }
 ```

 The `target` in the example above is similar to the `href` of a regular anchor
 element.
 However, it tells the router more about what kind of navigation it
 should perform:
-- The example uses [`InternalTarget`].
+- The example uses [`Internal`].
 We give it an arbitrary path that will be
   merged with the current URL.
-- [`NamedTarget`] allows us to navigate within our app using predefined names.
+- [`Named`] allows us to navigate within our app using predefined names.
   See the chapter about [named navigation](./name.md) for more details.
-- [`ExternalTarget`] allows us to navigate to URLs outside of our app.
+- [`External`] allows us to navigate to URLs outside of our app.
 See the
   chapter about [external navigation](./external.md) for more details.

 > The [`Link`] accepts several props that modify its behavior.
 See the API docs